-Home to the famous Golden Rock, this town is popular among Buddhist pilgrims.
-The huge rock gets its distinctive colour from gold leaves pasted on by male devotees; it has a pagoda sitting on top of it and balances precariously on the edge of a cliff (said to be held in place by a strand of Buddha’s hair).
-You’ll definitely want to see it for yourself, and to take in the unblocked views of the Mon State mountains.
+Home to the famous Golden Rock, this town is popular among Buddhist pilgrims in Myanmar.
+The huge rock gets its distinctive colour from gold leaves pasted on by male devotees.
+It has a pagoda sitting on top of it and balances precariously on the edge of a cliff.
+(It’s said to be held in place by a strand of Buddha’s hair!)
+You’ll definitely want to see it for yourself, and also enjoy unblocked views of the Mon State mountains.

 Just can’t tear yourself away from the sun and sea?
-Escape to Ngapali for its pleasant sandy beaches and clean water.
+In that case, escape to Ngapali in Myanmar for its pleasant sandy beaches and clean water.
 Located on the Bay of Bengal, the area has many resorts and hotels to choose from, plus loads of water sports and activities on offer including kayaking, snorkelling, scuba-diving and fishing.
 If you love surfing, there are some great waves here too, though be warned that the monsoon season brings strong currents.
 If watersports aren’t up your alley, relax in your beach chair with a drink and watch the sun set.

-Flights: Scoot, Singapore Airlines and SilkAir fly to big cities such as Mandalay and Yangon; from those, you can take domestic flights or land transfers.
+- Flights: Various airlines fly to big cities in Myanmar such as Mandalay and Yangon; from those, you can take domestic flights or land transfers.

 - Best time to visit: November to February